amperser/proselint/proselint/demo.md

 # Clichés
 under the weather
-a chip off the old block
+He's a chip off the old block
 a quantum leap
 Our cutting edge decision-making process will make your life crystal clear.
 He's a thought leader.